getninjas/whatsapp/README.md

 PRINT_STUBS=true rspec
 ```

-All stubs can be seeing in the debugging session of the wiki: https://github.com/getninjas/whatsapp/wiki/Debugging
+All stubs can be seen in the debugging session from the wiki: https://github.com/getninjas/whatsapp/wiki/Debugging